A partnership to protect your pets

 Council is also looking for community members to nominate for a Domestic Animal Management Plan Consultative Committee, which will oversee the rollout of the plan over the next four years.

-To view the draft Domestic Animal Management Plan and have your say or to nominate for the committee, click HERE.
+To view the draft Domestic Animal Management Plan and have your say or to nominate for the committee, view the Domestic Animal Management Plan 2017 - 2021 on the Engaging Mitchell website.

-For more information on animal registrations, including downloadable forms to register an animal, click HERE or call 5734 6200.
+For more information on animal registrations, including downloadable forms to register an animal, visit the Dog and cat registration page or call 5734 6200.